giannisalinetti/photo-lab/analog/FilmDevelopment/IlfordHP5Plus.md

-# Development of Ilford Delta 400 Film
+# Development of Ilford HP5 Plus Film

-This page describes the development process of Ilford Delta 400 film with the following chemicals:
+This page describes the development process of Ilford HP5 Plus film with the following chemicals:

 - **Developer**: Ilford Ilfosol 3 [product info](https://www.ilfordphoto.com/1131778)